KKlob/Personal-Portfolio/README.md

 ### ToDo List (Updated as I work)
  - Add in base text from resume and break up accordingly
- - Spend some time designing a new wireframe and some base animations / transitions
+ - Put all animations on pause and get all base content + styling done.
+Do animations later.
+   - basic text generating for each page.
+No images.
+Leave that for the social media links at the bottom
  - Work on styling and adding to "About Me" base page.
    - Get all content on page before:
-     - [ ] styling for light/dark themes and integrating
+     - [ ] styling for light/dark themes and integrating (Dark will be default)
-     - [ ] adding some basic sub-animations for both onMount/onUnmount and whenInView
- - Figure out how to keep clippath css applied to profile pic when going through unMount

 ## WireFarme